JTStephens18/JTStephens18.github.io/_posts/2025-01-04-Building-a-Gaussian-Splatting-Renderer-In-OpenGL.md

 )";
 ```

 And with that, you should be able to rasterize a set of 3D gaussians!
 This is by no means a comprehensive renderer.
 But, hopefully I’ve explained it well enough to help you get started or cleared up some confusion you might’ve had.
+If you read this and are more confused than before.. let me first apologize.
+Secondly, I would encourage you to check out some of these resources below.
+If you have any suggestions for improvements or see a mistake I made, please reach out!

 ## References